dkua/operation-mm/README.md

+# Prerequisites

+- Rust toolchain, version 1.77.2 or later.
+As of writing, I'm personally using 1.78.0.

+## For Cloudflare Pages deployment

+You only need these if you want to deploy to Cloudflare Pages.

+- NPM
+- Cloudflare Wrangler

 # Development

 Simply running the Rust code, e.g. `cargo run`, will start up a local server on port 3000 using axum.
 The HTML templates are found in `/templates` and are rendered using minijinja.
 Static files such as CSS, JavaScript, and images are found in `/public` and also get served from matching `/public/*` paths from the server.